mertyildiran/Plexus/README.md

 </p>
 <!-- LaTeX of above image:  \underline{f} ault = \left | \Delta p \right |  -->

-All numerical values inside a neuron are floating point numbers and all the calculations obey to precision that given at start.
+All numerical values inside a neuron are floating point numbers and all the calculations obey to the precision that given at start.

 ### Sensory and Motor Neurons